matthiasott/webmention/webmention/README.md

 * Also, if the provided `source` is not linking back to `target`, the answer will be a resounding **400 Bad Request**!
 * On success, the plugin responds with a status of **200 OK**.

-**Note: Currently, the plugin does not process the Webmention verification asynchronously yet.**
+**Note: Currently, the plugin does not process the Webmention verification asynchronously.**

-## Thank You!
-Thanks to everyone who helped me setting this up:
-* [Aaron Parecki](https://aaronparecki.com/) (@aaronpk) for support and feedback – and also for the great work he does related to Webmention.
-* [Bastian Allgeier](http://bastianallgeier.com) (@bastianallgeier) for allowing me to get highly inspired by his [Kirby Webmentions Plugin](https://github.com/bastianallgeier/kirby-webmentions)
-* [Tom Arnold](https://www.webrocker.de/) (@webrocker) for relentlessly sending test Webmentions. ;)
-* [Jeremy Keith](https://adactio.com) (@adactio) for the feedback and also for giving the initial spark.
-* Everyone at the IndieWebCamp Düsseldorf 2016 and the IndieWeb Community

 ## Changelog